;

 Amonatbank

-Amonatbank is a state-owned bank in Tajikistan specializing in retail banking.
-It offers savings accounts, consumer loans, and payment services, particularly for public sector employees.
-The bank plays a key role in distributing pensions, salaries, and social benefits across the country.
+Amonatbank Tajikistan is a leading state-owned bank Tajikistan, specializing in retail banking Tajikistan.
+It provides savings accounts Tajikistan, consumer loans Tajikistan, and secure payment services Tajikistan, playing a crucial role in distributing pensions, salaries, and social benefits nationwide, supporting financial inclusion and economic stability.

 Top payment methods